OokiTrade/flashloan-sample/README.md

 + returns signature funciton operation results.

 To take a flash loan in USDC you need to call `flashBorrow` on the iUSDC contract.
 List of iToken contracts can be found [here](https://bzx.network/itokens)

+`BZxFlashLoaner` is an example contract that takes opportunity of the bZx flash loans. it does so in several steps:
+1. Transaction entry point `doStuffWithFlashLoan`
+2. Loan initialization `initiateFlashLoanBzx`
+3. operation with loaned money `executeOperation`
+4. return loaned money before executeOperation end `repayFlashLoan`
+5. final checks `doStuffWithFlashLoan` . you can actually revert a transaction at this time if you consider your transaction not profitable for example

+Flash Loans are uncolaterized loans that are required to be returned in the same transaction.
+There is no real world analogy. the closes you can compare is with `overnight market` or `Repurchase Agreement` but without collateral.

+Please note currently bZx flash loans are FREE. you pay ZERO fees for taking a flash loan.

+There are a couple of use cases where someone might use flash loans:
++ Arbitrage
++ Liquidations
++ re-finance exiting loans
++ other

 ## Testing